 I put on my fancy pants for this one.
 This was one of my attempts at plating something fancy.
 Not really sure how well it came off.
 What do you guys think?
 One thing’s for sure though.
 This tasted fancy as hell!

-I kind of live in the middle of nowhere.
-I don’t mind it too much though, because I like the quiet, the absence of traffic and all the rest that comes with it.
-The downside of that though is that there are things that are harder to come by as well.
-And for a food blogger who loves to experiment that can be pretty darn frustrating.
-One of the stars in this recipe – Hibiscus – is nowhere to be found here (although occasionally I might come across candied hibiscus in one of the local grocery stores – but that’s not really what I’m going for and I wanted to make hibiscus tea anyway).
-A couple of weeks ago however we ventured out to St. Louis to check out Train in concert and stopped by an International grocery store where we came across some beautiful Hibiscus and Chamomile!
+One of the stars in this recipe – Hibiscus – is nowhere to be found where I live now (although occasionally I might come across candied hibiscus in one of the local grocery stores – but that’s not really what I’m going for and I wanted to make hibiscus tea anyway).
+A couple of weeks ago however we ventured out to St. Louis and stopped by an International grocery store where we came across some beautiful Hibiscus and Chamomile!

 My husband wasn’t entirely convinced though when I told him what I was going to do with the hibiscus.
 Mostly because he had never tried it before and didn’t know what to expect! 🙂